boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

 = 2.7.1 =
-fixed bug where edited topics were removed from digest, added note and link at end of users' notification settings pointing them to place they can edit their group subscriptions
+fixed bug where digests were not fired - the next digest will combine all missed ones.
+Fixed bug where edited topics were removed from digest, added note and link at end of users' notification settings pointing them to place they can edit their group subscriptions

 = 2.7 =
 Major re-write to the digest code, implemented caching and drastically sped up processing, other minor changes. see (but not send) what is in the digest queue by visiting mydomain.com/sum=1